timothymtorres/ftcsv/README.md

 ## Contributing
 Feel free to create a new issue for any bugs you've found or help you need.
 If you want to contribute back to the project please do the following:
- 0. If it's a major change (aka more than a quick little < 5 line bugfix), please create an issue so we can discuss it!
+ 0. If it's a major change (aka more than a quick bugfix), please create an issue so we can discuss it!
  1. Fork the repo
  2. Create a new branch
  3. Push your changes to the branch
  4. Run the test suite and make sure it still works
  5. Submit a pull request
- 6. ???
+ 6. Wait for review
- 7. Enjoy the changes made to the repo!
+ 7. Enjoy the changes made!